 Buick Lesabre owners have reported 26 problems related to steering tie rod assembly (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Buick Lesabre based on all problems reported for the Lesabre.

 12-1-10 86587m, both outer tie rod ends needed to be replaced.
 1-21-15 119486m, right front outer tie rod replaced.